1931-1966 BARNABY ROSS

 where he mentioned the fact that the inspector had given some (incognito) advice in the

 Nevins thinks the name Barnaby Ross might be an echo of the building in Elmira known as Barnaby's barn, which Dannay often played in as a child and which figures in his autobiographical novel The Golden Summer.

 Considered to be among EQ's finest work and true classics of the genre, it starred Drury Lane in four novels of 1932 - 1933.

-It seems strange that many avid Queen followers never have 'gotten around' to read these.
-While it's safe to say that e.g. in Eastern countries the books still top the "best of" lists today.
+It seems strange that many avid Queen followers never have gotten around to read these.
+While in Eastern countries the books still top the "best of" lists today.

 Everyone saw Longstreet die, but no one saw the killer!
 Inspector Thumm's few clues all led up a blind alley.
 He finally sought the aid of Drury Lane, retired Shakespearean acto, who made a hobby of solving crimes.
 Seated amid the splendor of the vast medieval halls of his castle on the Hudson, Drury Lane hears the story from the Inspector.
 He knows who the murderer is, but refuses to reveal his identity until he has sufficient evidence for the police to arrest him.

 First appearance of Drury Lane.
 Introduces the classic Queenian motif of the "dying message," Elaborate mystery in this book, involving three complex murders, with a somewhat far fetched solution.
 (Click on the cover to read more...)